Skip to content

 Prepare to receive webhooks

 The BSR supports Connect-compatible backend services for webhooks.
-Events will trigger an HTTP POST to the subscribed callback URL, with a Content-Type: application/proto header and a proto payload with the event details.
+Events trigger an HTTP POST to the subscribed callback URL, with a Content-Type: application/proto header and a proto payload with the event details.

 Manage subscriptions with the Buf CLI